Penguins defense not good enough for scoring lull

 Pearson is particularly vexing because the Penguins traded away all the speed, hustle, forechecking, penalty killing, and locker room attributes of Carl Hagelin to get him.

 Hagelin had offensive deficiencies.
 But now the team still has an absence of point production from that left wing spot, yet none of those other positive traits.

 In part because of those struggles, Pearson was skating on a fourth line with Teddy Blueger and Garrett Wilson on Wednesday in practice.

 Actually, a lot of the line combinations were moved around, as were the defensive pairings.

 “We have had stable defense pairs and fairly stable line combinations for a significant amount of games.
 We’re 4-6 in our last 10,” Sullivan said after practice, extending the sample size referenced in this column by a game.
-“There’s a fine line between riding through with defense pairs and line combinations or trying to effect a little bit of change.
+“There’s a fine line between riding through with defense pairs and line combinations or trying to affect a little bit of change.
 And a little bit of urgency.”

 Yet, after Tuesday’s 4-0 loss to Carolina, Sullivan sounded like a coach who isn’t concerned about a lack of chess pieces.
 Before that loss to Carolina, he said this roster is superior to the one that opened this season in the fall.

 “I think we are a better team today with some of the changes that Jim has made to our team,” Sullivan said after the Carolina defeat Tuesday.
 “I think he has improved our team.
 I think we are a better team.”